sonu2k1/Sonu-Portfolio/README.md

 - GitHub Pages: A platform for hosting and deploying web applications.

 ## Installation
-To run this portfolio locally, follow these steps:
+To run this portfolio locally, follow these steps:-

 1. Clone the repository: `git clone https://github.com/rishavchanda/rishav-chanda-portfolio.git`
 2. Navigate to the project directory: `cd rishav-chanda-portfolio`